17husst/Virtex/README.md

-Virtex is an app that provides a miltitude of services.
+Virtex is an app that provides a multitude of services.
 These include: web browsing facilities, internet speed checking, note taking, finance management, communication, calendars, and, reminders and alarms.